kushagraghosh/EuroSAT/README.md

 ## Dataset
 This project utilizes the EuroSAT dataset, which offers satellite images categorized into 10 distinct classes.
 The dataset is available for public access and can be found on the [EuroSAT GitHub repository](https://github.com/phelber/EuroSAT).
-For our specific project, the data is split into a training and testing set with an 80%-20% ratio.
+I split the data into a training and testing set with an 80%-20% ratio.

 The dataset is organized in the following directory hierarchy: